-- 4. Medical/physical information; - 5.
-Psycho social/behavioral information;

-- 6. Developmental/intellectual information; - 7.
+- 3. Personal outcomes identified, defined and prioritized by the beneficiary; - 4.
+Medical/physical information; - 5.
+Psycho social/behavioral information; - 6.
+Developmental/intellectual information; - 7.
 Socialization/recreational information including the social environment and relationships that are important to the beneficiary; - 8.
 Patterns of the beneficiary's everyday life; - 9.
 Financial resources; - 10.
-Educational/vocational information; - 11.
+Educational/day and/or employment information; - 11.
 Housing/physical environment of the beneficiary; - 12.
 Information about previously successful and unsuccessful strategies to achieve the desired personal outcomes; - 13.
 Information relevant to understanding the supports and services needed by the beneficiary to achieve the desired personal outcomes, (e.g., input from formal and informal service providers and caregivers as relevant to the personal outcomes); and - 14.
 Identification of areas where a professional evaluation is necessary to determine appropriate services or interventions.

-It is the responsibility of the support coordinator to assist the beneficiary to arrange any professional/clinical evaluations that are needed to develop strategies for obtaining the services, resources, and supports necessary to achieve their desired personal outcomes while ensuring beneficiary choice.
-The support coordinator must identify, gather, and review the array of formal assessments and other documents that are relevant to the beneficiary's needs, interests, strengths, preferences, and desired personal outcomes.
-A signed authorization must be obtained from the beneficiary or guardian (if the beneficiary is a minor) to secure appropriate services.
+It is the responsibility of the support coordinator to assist the beneficiary to arrange any professional/clinical evaluations that are needed to develop strategies for obtaining the services, resources and supports necessary to achieve his/her desired personal outcomes while ensuring beneficiary choice.
+The support coordinator must identify, gather and review the array of formal assessments and other documents that are relevant to the beneficiary's needs, interests, strengths, preferences and desired personal outcomes.
+A signed authorization must be obtained from the beneficiary or authorized representative to secure appropriate services.
 A signed authorization for release of information must be obtained and filed in the case record.

 NOTE: Evaluations, tests, or reports are not covered support coordination activities.
-The necessary medical, psychological, psychosocial, and/or other clinical evaluations, tests, etc. may be covered by Medicaid or other funding sources.
+The necessary medical, psychological, psycho social and/or other clinical evaluations, tests, etc. may be covered by Medicaid or other funding sources.